Cavaliers Battle Virginia Tech in Smithfield Commonwealth Clash Sunday

 Series History

-- The Cavaliers fell to Virginia Tech 87-62 in the return trip to JPJ

-- Virginia Tech’s Carys Baker and Matilda Ekh led all players with 17 points apiece
+- Miami’s Haley Cavinder led all players with 22 points and 10 assists

 Last Time Out